Budgets

 - Over budget - Actual + Forecast exceeds Budget Amount

-Use the budget reporting queries to compare these values and identify variances.
-Reports can be viewed at summary level (totals by company/category) or in detail (individual transactions against each budget entry).
+Use the Budget vs Actuals menu item (under Budgets) to review these values, either at summary level (totals by company/category) or in detail (individual transactions against each budget entry).

 Deleting Budget Entries

-Use Delete Selected Budget Entries to remove budget records.
-This removes the budget entries only — actual transaction records are not affected.
+On the Budget Records grid, select the entries to remove, open Budget Actions, and choose Delete Selected Budget Entries.
+This removes the budget entries only - actual transaction records are not affected.

 Warning: Deleting budget entries removes the budget targets and any variance tracking for those entries.
 This cannot be undone.
-If you need to zero out a budget rather than delete it, set the budget amount to zero instead.
+If you need to zero out a budget rather than delete it, edit the entry and set the budget amount to zero instead.

 Related Articles